cysouw/diathesis/review/reviewLSP.md

 - p.
 173 7.3.1 The combination of ver and reflexive pronoun results in an erratic interpretation and is very productive in German (cf. Stiebels 1996).
 Further verbs: verwählen, verlaufen, verfahren, verschreiben, verrechnen, verlesen, versprechen + sich.
 Without sich a different interpretation result: sich verschreiben ‘write something wrong’ vs etwas verschreiben ‘prescribe’.

-> All possible combinations with preverbs like *ver-* are discussed extensively in Chapter 8.
+> All possible combinations with preverbs like *ver‑* are discussed extensively in Chapter 8.

 - p.
 174 ‘Die neugeborenen Katzen behaaren sich allmählich’: This is totally out!